mssch/kismatic/docs/cert_generation.md

 # Certificate Generation

 ## What are certs used for?
-* Internal communications between platform components
+* Internal communications between cluster components
   * Kubectl -> API server
   * API Server -> Etcd
   * Etcd <-> Etcd